 Investing In Silver With Coin Collecting

-Silver Roosevelt dimeCollecting US silver coins is an excellent way to invest in the future.
+Collecting US silver coins is an excellent way of investing in silver for your future.
 Not only are silver coins a solid investment they provide a fascinating hobby as well.
-A nicely presented coin collection is a thing of beauty; Silver Washington Quarteryou can see and feel the value in your hands.
+A nicely presented coin collection is a thing of beauty; you can see and feel the value in your hands.

-If you are interested in collecting silver coins as a way to invest in silver you should concentrate on common date Roosevelt Dimes and Washington Quarters in circulated condition.
+Silver Roosevelt dimeIf you are interested in collecting silver coins as a way of investing in silver you should concentrate on common date Roosevelt Dimes and Washington Quarters in circulated condition.
 A silver Roosevelt Dime contains 0.07234 oz. of silver while a Washington Quarter contains 0.18084 oz.

 While not common in circulation it is still possible to find a silver dime or quarter in your change.
 Always be on the lookout so that if you ever do get one in your change you won’t spend it!